Artin-ZZ/Hope-Simple-Chat-Bot/README.md

         *.Setp One:
                 Install All Dependencies
         *.Step Two:
-                Run Chat-Bot.py & Create a User Name Password And Then Login<br>
+                Run Chat-Bot.py & Create a User Name And a Password And Then Login<br>
         *.Step Three:
                 Enjoy Talking To The Bot :)